eu-digital-identity-wallet/eudi-lib-ios-wallet-kit/README.md

 The `fallbackTrustSource` is optional (pass `nil` to disable it).
 When the primary trust source cannot evaluate a chain — for example, it has no verification context configured for the requested doc type — validation is delegated to the fallback source.

 Use `defaultPolicy` to control the behaviour on a trust failure: `.enforce` rejects the certificate chain, while `.warning` logs the failure but allows the operation to continue.
 Provide `docTypePolicies` to override the policy for specific doc types.

+The `statusTrustPolicy` parameter controls how the wallet handles trust failures when validating status list token signatures (used for document revocation/suspension checks).
+It defaults to `.enforce`, which rejects tokens whose signing certificate chain cannot be validated.
+Set it to `.warning` to log the trust failure but still allow the status check to succeed — useful during development or when status token issuers use certificates outside the configured trust anchors.

 ### OpenID4VCI Configuration